robert-lieck/pythontemplatepackage/README.md

 - enable GitHub pages on `gh-pages` branch using the `/` (root) directory.

 The `doc` action builds the documentation via `make html` and pushes it to the `gh-pages` branch.
 It also runs `make linkcheck` and `make doctest` to check for missing links and test examples in the documentation.

+#### Examples & Notebook Gallery

+The `sphinx_gallery` extension generates a gallery of examples from `.py` files in the `examples` folder and adds them to the documentation.
+This happens **automatically** when building the documentation.

+A similar results can be achieved by running the `convert_notebooks.py` script, which takes `.ipynb` files in the `notebooks` folder, converts them to HTML and adds them to the documentation.
+This has to be run **manually** before building the documentation.